sam-w-thomas/samwthomas.com/content/posts/spof-networkx-detection.md

 # Detecting Single Points of Failure using NetworkX

-The ability to think of a TCP/IP Network as just a mathematical graph, is underutilised by typical (automation) engineers in my opinion.
-Graph theory is a well established field of mathematics, and converting a (computer) network back to it's graphical state enables us to reap benefits at minimal cost.
+The ability to think of a TCP/IP Network as just a mathematical graph is underutilised by typical (network automation) engineers in my opinion.
+Graph theory is a well established field of mathematics, and converting a (computer) network to it's graphical state enables us to reap benefits at minimal cost.

-In this blog post, I will introduce converting a (basic) network to a graph, at the IPv4 layer, using Cisco .cfg files.
-We can manuplate this graph to detect Single Points of Failure (SPoF).
+In this blog post, I introduce converting a (basic) network to a graph, at the IPv4 layer, using Cisco .cfg files.
+We can manuplate this graph to detect Single Points of Failure (SPoF) and audit network reliability.
-This will be the first post in using graphs to gain visibility in your network.
+This will be the first post in using graphs to gain visibility into (computer) networks.

 GitHub Repository for NetApollo, Python implementation of the approach discussed: https://github.com/sam-w-thomas/NetApollo

 Is is worthwhile pointing out, networking modelling is already a well-practiced disicpline.
 This is just my contribution!